No products in the cart.

 “The State Water Board has mandated the science-based restoration of this incredibly valuable stream habitat at Mono Lake,” said Geoff McQuilkin, the Committee’s Executive Director.
 “They asked the settlement parties to sort out DWP’s operational objections, notably to modifying Grant Lake Reservoir facilities—and we did it without losing any of the science recommendations along the way.
 It is a pleasure to see stream restoration poised to take a huge leap forward.”

 When the Los Angeles Aqueduct was built in the 1930s, it had one purpose: take all the water from four of Mono Lake’s tributaries and deliver it to the city of Los Angeles.
-The Mono Basin Stream Restoration Agreement, and now these licenses, when finalized, will change that singular purpose of the aqueduct into two: to deliver water to the people of LA and to protect and restore Mono Basin streams by controlling water in an ecologically sound way.
+The Mono Basin Stream Restoration Agreement, and now the amended licenses, when finalized, will change that singular purpose of the aqueduct into two: to deliver water to the people of LA and to protect and restore Mono Basin streams by controlling water in an ecologically sound way.

 The draft revised licenses incorporate the direction of the State Water Board and the details of the Stream Restoration Agreement and will, when finalized, apply science-based restoration for Rush, Lee Vining, Parker, and Walker creeks and obligate DWP to the next chapter of recovery for Mono Basin streams.